 Pros

-• +Unbeatable entry price at $55 with hardware included
+• +Low entry price with straps and carabiners included

 Cons

-Best for: First-time hammock campers, car campers, and backyard hangers who want to try hammock camping at minimal investment before committing to a premium setup.
+Best for: First-time hammock campers, car campers, and backyard hangers who want a complete, ready-to-hang setup at minimal investment before committing to a premium hammock.

 Camping Hammock Buying Guide